ponylang/ponylang-website/HOW_TO.md

 ### "Last Week in Pony" content

 Collect any content submitted from the current GitHub issue.
 Organize it in a way that makes sense to you.
 See previous posts for inspiration.
 Be sure to include a brief summary at the top, between the metadata and the `<!--more-->` divider.
+Also replace the default "description" with this summary.
 Run the final content through a grammar checker.
 [Grammarly](http:www.grammarly.com) is a good online grammar checker that has a free option.

 ### Preparing to publish